 Lara attempted to address all this on last night’s episode, which conveniently dealt with the fallout of the Lyons balcony pics.
 Her bestie/roomie/manager-ie, Hermoine, tells Lara she needs to be more careful and show a “sense of responsibility” about her own body:

 “You don’t just walk around naked.”

 Um, in your own home you do.
-Hermoine confesses she doesn’t even walk around nude in her own bedroom, which I think reveals some deep-seated issues about nudity.
+Hermoine confesses she doesn’t even walk around nude in her own bedroom, which I think reveals some deep-seated issues about sex and nudity.
 One thing Bingle’s got going for her is that she is unashamed of her body; my thinking is that if you’re in your own home and feel the desire to get nekkid, then why the fuck not?!
 If the paparazzi happen to use a zoom lens and trespass on private property to capture this, then that’s on them.
 But misogynists will always find a way to blame women for the unwanted attention their bodies generate: uncovered meat, amiright?

 At the end of the day, “This is a world that everyone makes fun of, but… it’s my life.”